 Skip to main content

-Do you have questions about school facilities, measure bonds, or any other topics related to our capital improvement projects?
-Please fill out the contact information below, and we will respond to you (within X hours or days).
+Have questions about school facilities, measure bonds, or other topics related to our capital improvement projects?
+Please fill out the contact form, and we will respond to you within 48 hours.

-To learn more about school construction bonds in the state of California please visit Ballotpedia
+To learn more about school construction bonds in the state of California please visit the official website of the California State Treasurer's Office.

-• Bond Measure N: In November 2024, $24 million in bonds was approved to fund improvements to modernize and renovate classrooms, restrooms and other school facilities; make health, safety and security improvements; and replace aging portables with permanent classrooms.
+• Bond Measure N: In November 2024, $24 million in bonds was approved to fund improvements to modernize and renovate classrooms, restrooms, and other school facilities.
+Additionally, the measure outlines health, safety, and security improvements and replaces aging portables with permanent classrooms.

 It is currently used for the Park Side – Castle/Kindercourt project.